opalj/opal/src/site/UsingOPAL.md

     libraryDependencies += "de.opal-project" % "llvm_2.13" % "5.0.0"

+### APK
+Provides support for the analyis of APKs, with automatic conversion from dalvik to java byte code.

+    libraryDependencies += "de.opal-project" % "apk_2.13" % "5.0.0"

 [comment]: # "Exploring the Abstract Interpretation Framework"

 [comment]: # "To get a good, first idea what the abstract interpretation framework can do, you can use the *BugPicker*.
 It enables you to perform some local abstract interpretations.
 To get good results it is usually necessary to load the JDK and all related libraries."